-Advanced Placement Art & Design Courses Advanced Placement Drawing Advanced Placement 2-D Art & Design Advanced Placement 3-D Art & Design Full Year - 5 Credits/Course Offered in Grade 12 Prerequisite: Permission of instructor along with submission of qualifying portfolio
+Advanced Placement Art & Design Courses

+Advanced Placement Drawing Advanced Placement 2-D Art & Design Advanced Placement 3-D Art & Design

+Full Year - 5 Credits/Course Offered in Grade 12

+Prerequisite: Permission of instructor along with submission of qualifying portfolio

 This advanced art course is intended for highly motivated students who are seriously interested in pursuing visual arts studies and wish to qualify for three or six college credits through the Advanced Placement Program of the College Board.
-Students may elect to pursue a one-year course of study in AP Drawing, and/or a one-year course of study in AP Two-Dimensional Art & Design and/or a one-year course of study in AP Three-Dimensional Art & Design.
+Students may elect to pursue a one-year course of study in AP Drawing, and/or a one-year course of study in AP Three-Dimensional Art & Design.
 Portfolio preparation is integral to the course, requiring that students work outside the classroom as well as in the class.
 Students are expected to visit museums and galleries without the teacher as a guide; a sketchbook or journal is also a requirement.
 Students in these courses are expected to prepare a portfolio of 15 art pieces for submission to the College Board Advanced Placement Examination Program in May.
 This course meets the Visual and Performing Arts credit requirement for graduation.